rcherara/microservice-architecture/README.md

 ![Java CI](https://github.com/rcherara/building-a-microservice-architecture/workflows/Java%20CI/badge.svg?branch=master)

-# Best Practices of a Microservice Architecture with Spring Cloud, CI, CD and IaC
+# Best Practices of a Microservice Architecture with Spring Cloud, React, CI, CD and IaC

 This repository is Dealer Management Systems based on a microservices architecture.